Probing Light Dark Matter through Cosmic-Ray Cooling in Active Galactic Nuclei

 For comparison, we show complementary constraints from other methods.
-The green region is excluded by dark matter direct detection experiments \cite{CRESST:2019jnq, Amole_2016, Barak_2020, Aprile_2019}, where the maximal cross section unaffected by atmospheric scatterings is considered \cite{Emken:2017erx,Emken:2019tni}.
-The magenta region is constrained by the X-ray Quantum Calorimeter (XQC) experiment \cite{Mahdawi_2018}.
-The cyan region is constrained by Milky Way satellite galaxy counts \cite{Buen-Abad:2021mvc}, and the grey region is constrained by the Big Bang nucleosynthesis (BBN) \cite{Depta_2019, Giovanetti:2021izc}.
-Finally, the orange region is constrained by CR boosted dark matter (CRBDM) at XENON1T \cite{Bringmann:2018cvk}, and the red regions are excluded when considering the blazar-boosted dark matter flux from TXS 0506+056 \cite{Wang:2021jic, Granelli_2022}.
-Further, for dark matter-electron scatterings, we include constraints from the solar reflection \cite{An_2018}, and the region of values where light thermal dark matter acquires its relic abundance via various mechanisms \cite{Hochberg:2014dra, Kuflik:2015isi,Essig_2017}.
-From Fig.~\ref{fig:UpperLimitsMass}, one sees that our constraints for asymmetric (self-annihilating) light dark matter coupling to protons are stronger than complementary bounds for $m_{\rm DM}\lesssim 10^{-2}$ GeV ($m_{\rm DM}\lesssim 10^{-3}$~GeV).
-For dark matter-electron scatterings, our constraints are stronger than direct detection bounds at masses below $m_{\rm DM} \lesssim 5 \times 10^{-3}$~GeV.
-In addition, for dark matter-electron interactions, AGN data allows to probe the parameter space favored for dark matter models with $m_{\rm DM} \lesssim 10^{-4}$~GeV, although this region might be in conflict with BBN.
-Effects of different assumptions on the dark matter distribution are discussed in the Supplementary Material.
+The green region is excluded by DM direct detection experiments \cite{CRESST:2019jnq, Amole_2016, Barak_2020, Aprile_2019, Emken:2017erx,Emken:2019tni, Mahdawi_2018}.
+The cyan region is constrained by Milky Way satellite galaxy counts \cite{Buen-Abad:2021mvc}, and the grey region is constrained by Big Bang nucleosynthesis \cite{Depta_2019, Giovanetti:2021izc}.
+The orange region is constrained by CR boosted DM at XENON1T \cite{Bringmann:2018cvk}, and the red regions are excluded when considering the blazar-boosted DM flux from TXS 0506+056 \cite{Wang:2021jic, Granelli_2022}.
+Finally, values above the brown line are constrained by CR boosted DM at the Super-Kamiokande experiment \cite{Super-Kamiokande:2022ncz}.
+Further, for DM-electron scatterings, we include constraints from the solar reflection \cite{An_2018}, and the region of values where light thermal DM acquires its relic abundance via various mechanisms \cite{Hochberg:2014dra, Kuflik:2015isi,Essig_2017}.
+From Fig.~\ref{fig:UpperLimitsMass}, one sees that our constraints for light DM coupling to protons are stronger than complementary bounds for $m_{\rm DM}\lesssim 10^{-3}-10^{-2}$~GeV.
+Additional constraints from colliders may also apply, see \textit{E.g} \cite{Daci:2015hca} for constraints on dark matter with masses above $m_{\rm DM} \gtrsim$ 0.1 GeV, assuming a mediator of mass $m_{\phi} \sim 1$ GeV and a direct coupling to quarks.
+If the mediator were more massive, or if it couples to gluons, those constraints could be weaker.